Written and Performed by Julie Katz

 Developed with David Ford

 Sound Design by Michael Manziello

-Fresh off a critically acclaimed run at San Francisco’s Marsh Theater, Julie Katz is thrilled to bring her comedic solo show The Company Incorporated to the 20th annual New York International Fringe Festival.
-Written and performed by Julie Katz and directed by Lexi Diamond, The Company Incorporated deftly skewers San Francisco start-up culture by zeroing in on the mundane micro-dramas that threaten the idealistic ethos of modern corporate life.
+Critically acclaimed run at San Francisco’s Marsh Theater.
+Sold out run at the 20th annual New York International Fringe Festival.
+The Company Incorporated skewers San Francisco start-up culture by zooming in on the mundane micro-dramas that negate the idealism of modern corporate life.
+And it's funny.

 The hour-long satire is set at The Company, a quintessential Bay Area tech start-up with the mission to “make an aspect of an industry better.”
 Katz portrays The Company’s diverse cast of core-value-living co-workers, including a hassled social chair, an indifferent IT dude, an angsty legal counsel, an overwhelmed new guy and a persuasive VP of marketing.
 Tensions mount as The Company grows larger, and not everyone is on board with the new changes … or the new 6th floor location of the artisanal hot chocolate dispenser.